 In the deodorant and personal needs aisle.

 I nearly peed myself laughing.
-Doesn’t take much these days, but still.
+Doesn’t take much these days.
+Best $3.99 I ever spent.

 I triumphantly returned home, gave my kid his first dose of antibiotic, and then sprayed a wad of Easy Cheese directly into his mouth while giving Gwyneth the virtual finger.
 He gagged, just like I knew he would.
 As we ate dinner and then got ready to call it a night, he planned the details of his battle against the morphing frog in the bathtub, armed with his can of spray cheese.
 But when we got up to the bathroom he said, “Mom, would it be ok if I save the spray cheese for something else?
 I think taking it into the tub with me will be really gross and it will probably make me gag even worse than earlier.”
 I breathed a sigh of relief, told him I thought he was right, and we talked about other uses for the crap that wouldn’t include gagging, or attracting bugs or rodents, or requiring a cleaning crew on steroids.
 Or worse.